 Babe Ruth once got drunk while in Sudbury, Mass., and threw a piano into Willis Pond to show off his strength.

 That, at least, is one legend.
 The other is that Babe and his friends pushed the piano down a hill onto the ice for a party.
 The Babe’s wife played the piano while everyone else danced and drank.
-When the party ended, the piano was too heavy to push up the hill, so the Babe just left it there to sink when the ice melted.
+When the party ended, the partygoers found the piano too heavy to push up the hill.
+So Babe Ruth just left it there to sink when the ice melted.

 What isn’t a legend is that people spent a great deal of time and money to find the Babe’s legendary piano in the sludge at the bottom of the pond.

 It’s also true that Babe Ruth tried his hand at farming in Sudbury, even after he was sold to the Yankees.

 Babe Ruth was called up to pitch for the Boston Red Sox in 1914.
 He liked to eat breakfast at Landers' Coffee Shop in Boston, where he met and wooed Helen Woodford, a 17-year-old waitress.
 They were married in the fall of 1914.